-One of the first things a WordPress developer realizes after managing multiple sites is the huge advantage it’d be to have one-stop management tool.
+One of the first things a WordPress developer realizes after managing multiple sites is the huge advantage it’d be to have a one-stop management tool.
 There are several viable options available to do just this, with varying features and functionality.
 Let’s take a look at a few of them.

-Beside the standard functionality that comes with a typical multi-site management tool, CMS Commander includes an auto-posting option to retrieve content from over 15 different sources.
+Besides the standard functionality that comes with a typical multi-site management tool, CMS Commander includes an auto-posting option to retrieve content from over 15 different sources.